paldepind/flyd/README.md

 ### Mapping over a stream

-You've now seen the basic building block of Flyd.
-Let's see what we can do with them.
+You've now seen the basic building block which Flyd provides.
+Let's see what we can do with it.
 Lets write a function that takes a stream and a function and returns a new stream with the functin applied to every value emitted by the stream.
 In short, a `map` function.

 ```javascript
 var mapStream = functin(s, f) {